kujalk/Collecting-the-logs-of-exchanged-mails-from-an-Exchange-Server/README.md

 $location = "$log\Log_$a.txt"

-The script can be found in the github repository.

 To execute the script follow the below mentioned steps,
 1. Store the script (CollectLog.ps1) in a local directory (C:\Exchange_Log) of the exchange server
 2. Change the directory to the location where the script was stored (Can use Exchange Management Shell or Power shell)